 What do you recommend looking out for when buying pet toys?

 There really are some great products out there now, particularly to help with frustration-related behaviour and referred aggression so look to find products that would encourage natural behaviour and enhance relationships with the owner and pet.
 For example, there are chase products that can hide food within them.
 That way the dog is encouraged to return the toy to the owner who can exchange its content for the good behaviour.
 This sort of exercise can really help build trust and co-operation in the dog-owner relationship.
+Also look for products that stimulate more than one sense, and have a range of toys to cover all senses, paying particular attention to individual species differences.
+For example, cats and dogs feed and play very differently so learn about your pets natural behaviours and try and see the toy from their perspective.

 What not to buy?